westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 write zones, as NVMe supports multiple namespace, and therefore can expose a separate namespace that supports conventional I/O accesses.

-The ZNS specification mandates that all zones of a zoned namespace must have the sequential-write-required type.
+The ZNS Command Set specification mandates that all zones of a zoned namespace must have the sequential-write-required type.

 ### Zone Capacity and Zone Size

-The ZNS specification introduced the concept of a [zone capacity](/docs/introduction/zoned-storage#zone-size-and-zone-capacity).
+The ZNS Command Set specification introduced the concept of a [zone capacity](/docs/introduction/zoned-storage#zone-size-and-zone-capacity).
 This concept is not defined in the ZBC and ZAC standards.